 Bones need calcium to rebuild.
 If you have a long history of not getting enough calcium, if you have an eating disorder that severely restricts food intake, or if you have had gastrointestinal surgery, your bones have been deprived of the calcium they need.

-Lower calcium intake means higher risk of osteoporosis.
+Lower calcium intake means a higher risk of osteoporosis.
 We may evaluate your diet and either provide suggestions to improve your calcium intake or recommend supplements.
 Foods high in calcium include:

 - Dark leafy greens